DanielSzopa/DanielSzopa/README.md

 <h1 align="left">Hello! 👋</h1>
 <h3 align="left">I'm Daniel and I work as a Mid .NET Developer at a <a href="https://tech.next.pl/">Next Technology</a> for an international client <a href="https://www.next.co.uk">Next</a>.
 I'm from Poland and living in Warsaw.
-I focus on Web Development and .Net knowledge, particuraly ASP.NET.</h3>
+I focus on Web Development, .Net and Azure knowledge</h3>

 - 🌱 I’m currently learning **C#, ASP.NET, Design Patterns, Software architecture, Azure**